replayio/devtools/docs/comments.md

 ### Displaying comments

+Comments are displayed in these components:
+- `Transcribe`: left side panel with nested comments
+- `VideoComments`: overlay on `Video` that shows comment markers
+- `TimelineComments`: overlay on `Timeline` that shows small comment markers

 All comments are loaded inside `Transcript` via GraphQL hook as flat array, and then made into a hierarchical structure representing parent-reply relation.
 We then use `CommentItem` to recursively render this hierarchy of comments.

+For `VideoComments` and `TimelineComments`, all top-level comments are loaded, and just used as is (i.e. no need to convert to any kind of hierarchical structure as we only show comments from the top level).

+A bit of special handling is required for comments that have been submitted to backend, but still haven't returned back and filled GraphQL cache with real data.
+These comments have a special ID that signals that they are not fully yet "real" comments.
+For all abovementioned componenets, we render real and these unconfirmed comments in the same way.

 ### New comment